crunchyroll/ef-open/examples/startup/README.md

 # startup

-This directory contains examples of instance startup code for ef-open startup tools (ef-instanceinit) used with systemd.
+This directory contains examples of instance startup code for crf-open startup tools (crf-instanceinit) used with systemd.